clenox/opentpl-module-python/README.md

 opentpl("uuid", body, "rapidAPIKey")

--- "uuid" is the KasaSmart username of the account.
-Note that multiple KasaSmart accounts can be associated with a single RapidAPI account (see below).
+-- "uuid" is the Kasa account username.
+Note that multiple Kasa accounts can be associated with a single RapidAPI account (see below).

 -- body is the command dictionary (see below).